1EdTech/lti-1-3-php-library/README.md

 For improvements, suggestions or bug fixes, make a pull request or an issue.
 Before opening a pull request, add automated tests for your changes and ensure that all tests pass.

 This library was initially created by @MartinLenord from Turnitin to help prove out the LTI 1.3 specification and accelerate tool development.
 It has been updated by @dbhynds and @EricTendian to add automate tests and bring it into compliance with the standards set out by the PHP-FIG and the IMS LTI 1.3 Certification process.
+Packback actively uses and maintains this library.

 ### Testing